Breast Pumps and Supplies

 - We suggest you make a copy of your prescription for your records.

-Step 3: File a claim
+Step 3: File a claim.

-- Complete the DD Form 2642
+- Complete DD Form 2642.

-- Attach a copy of your prescription and receipt,
+- Attach a copy of your prescription and receipt.

 TRICARE covers: